ThijmenDF/Groundwork/README.md

 |---- .env <- Configuration file. see .env.example
 ```

+### Extending
+You can also extend certain features by making a class in the `/App/Extensions` namespace.
+Extensions **must** implement the `Groundwork/Extensions/Extension` interface.

+The following components can be extended:
+* `App/Extensions/Renderer` For adding twig functions, filters etc.
+* More coming soon.

-See [the default Groundwork project](https://github.com/ThijmenDF/groundwork-project) for more information.
+See [the default Groundwork project](https://github.com/ThijmenDF/groundwork-project) for an example of how this framework can be set up.